Fredenil Castro

-Fredenil Hernaez Castro (born April 27, 1951) is a Filipino politician serving as the Governor of Capiz since 2022.
+Fredenil Hernaez Castro (born April 27, 1951), also known as Oto Castro, is a Filipino politician serving as the Governor of Capiz since 2022.
 He was the Representative of Capiz's 2nd district from 2001 to 2010 and from 2013 to 2022.
 He had served as a House Deputy Speaker and as the House Majority Leader.

 Political career

 Castro was first elected to the House of Representatives in 2001, representing the 2nd district of Capiz.
 He was re-elected in 2004 and 2007, thus reaching the limit of three consecutive terms in 2010.
 During his first two terms in the House, Castro was a member of the Liberal Party and an ally of fellow Capiznon Mar Roxas (who at that time was trade secretary and later a senator).
 In the 2007 elections, he ran under Lakas–CMD, the party supporting then-President Gloria Macapagal Arroyo.
 He also served as the chairman of the party's Capiz chapter.

 In 2009, Castro also chaired the Capiz-based local party Ugyon Kita Capiz (UKC).
 With UKC, his wife Jane Tan-Castro was elected to the position he vacated.
 Jane served as the 2nd district's representative from 2010 to 2013.
 The Castros also allied themselves with former agriculture undersecretary Jocelyn Bolante, who was facing allegations of plunder.
 Bolante was UKC's vice-chairman who unsuccessfully ran for governor in 2010.

 Castro successfully returned to the House in 2013.
 Running under the National Unity Party (NUP; formed by disgruntled Lakas members), he defeated Maria Andaya of the Liberal Party.
 He then became chair of the House Committee on Suffrage and Electoral Reforms in the 16th Congress.

 In November 2013, Castro's committee unanimously approved House Bill 3587 or the Anti-Political Dynasty Act of 2013, which aims to prohibit relatives up to the second degree of consanguinity to hold or run for public offices in successive, simultaneous, or overlapping terms.
 It was the first time since 1988 that an anti-political dynasty bill passed the committee level.
 Castro then delivered the bill's sponsorship speech in May 2014, calling on his colleagues to "place the interest of the country ahead of personal interest".